Mathew Norbury, co-founder of Vitamin Ltd tells Talk Retail that SMEs need to get their online shop window in order.

 The bottom line is, by turning their back on the digital space, many small businesses in the UK are missing out on lucrative online trading opportunities at a time when e-commerce is at its zenith.
 They are also missing out on a valuable opportunity to interact with their customers, build brand loyalty and forge stronger links with local communities.
 And it is the smaller independent retailers that are likely to suffer the most – competing with large retail chains is an ongoing and frustrating challenge, but without a digital presence to maximise revenue potential and maintain brand loyalty, this task becomes even harder.

-Today, buying and maintaining a professional website or online shop does not need to cost a fortune, and there are many cost effective solutions out there which provide a high level of functionality, design and service without breaking the bank.
-For example, we have been developing a digital solution for the SME market called Vitamin, with the simple aim of bringing high-end, custom designed websites and online shops within reach of smaller businesses with limited time and budget.
+Today, buying and maintaining a professional website or online shop does not need to cost a fortune, and there are many cost effective solutions out there that provide a high level of functionality, design and service without breaking the bank.
+For example, we have been developing a digital solution for the SME market called Vitamin, with the simple aim of bringing high-end, custom-designed websites and online shops within reach of smaller businesses with limited time and budget.

 We developed Vitamin to sit in the middle between the budget end and high end, custom built site, with a cost-conscious solution that does not compromise on quality of design, functionality or ongoing support.
 We believe this is the kind of solution that small businesses need to look for – it must be affordable but without compromising on quality.
 A poorly designed site can have a detrimental impact on brand reputation and customer loyalty, so getting this right first time is imperative.